 Indian Prime Minister Narendra Modi's reckless decision to unilaterally abrogate Article 370 of the Indian constitution has sent shockwaves across South Asia and the rest of the world.
 The immediate effect of this action is on Indian Occupied Kashmir which has lost its status as a state and stands divided into union territories directly ruled from New Delhi.
 It has wider implications for India's federal, secular and democratic constitutional structure.
 It has sent alarm bells ringing in Indian states of Punjab, Tamil Nadu, Nagaland and Mizoram.
 It also threatens to escalate tensions between nuclear armed rivals India and Pakistan when the Kashmiri resistance turns violent and Modi falsely blames it on "cross-border terrorism".
 Nuclear confrontation in South Asia could result in deaths of billions of people across Asia, Africa, Europe and America.
-It is time for all sane Indians and the rest of the world to wake up to the serious threats posed to peace in South Asia region and the wider world by Mr. Modi's fascist Hindutva project.
+It is time for all sane Indians and the rest of the world to wake up to the serious threats posed to peace in South Asia region and the wider world, including China, by Mr. Modi's fascist Hindutva project.

 Indian Occupied Jammu and Kashmir:

 Regardless of Article 370, the region of of Jammu and Kashmir remains a disputed territory whose status must be resolved according to the United Nations Security Council Resolutions 47 (1948) and 80 (1950).
 India can not unilaterally alter its status without agreement with Pakistan and the people of Jammu and Kashmir who are are parties to it.
 Any unilateral action by either India or Pakistan on Kashmir also violates the Simla Agreement which requires bilateral resolution of the disputed region.